-There is no coursework on this course.
-However, your performance during practicals will be assessed.
+Throughout the course you will carry out practical activities.
+Your performance during practicals will be assessed.
 There are three exams at the end of the two years for A Level, all of which are two hours long.
-At least 15% of the marks for A Level physics are based on what you learned in your practicals.
+At least 15% of the marks for A Level physics are based on what you learn in your practicals.
+Many universities ask for a pass in the practical elements.